4 awesome tiered loyalty programs and what you can learn from them

 The app and program have a slick look and feel that's cohesive with Starbucks' branding, bringing customers a consistent and aesthetically pleasing brand experience.

-I also love this super simple breakdown on their website of what both tiers offer so people will want to reach the next level.
+They've since moved away from a tiered program but the super simple breakdown on their website of what their tiers offered motivated people to reach the next level.
 Making the first tier free (who doesn't want free refills?) is an easy way to hook people into the program.

 Check out all the other perks here.